HandCept: A Visual-Inertial Fusion Framework for Accurate Proprioception in Dexterous Hands: Experimental Verification

 Similar to the stability experiment, the uniformity experiment placed 4 IMUs in those six directions \ref{fig:exp}A. Considering quaternion is continuous in its range, thus reasonable to get interpolation, we use quaternion to get the mean variance and avoid the gimbal lock.
 Let each unit quaternion measurement be represented as \( \mathbf{q}_i \in \mathbb{H} \), for \( i = 1, 2, \dots, N \), where \( N \) is the number of measurements for a given pose.
 The mean quaternion \( \mathbf{q}_{\text{mean}} \) is attained by minimizing the sum of squared geodesic distances on the rotation group SO(3),

 Then, the angular variance are obtained

 where $w_i$ is the scalar part of $\delta \mathbf{q}_i$, $\text{Var}(\theta)$ is the variance.
-The mean variance in different direction are shown in Table. \ref{tab:drift_coeff}.
+The BNO085 exhibits a typical heading drift of approximately $0.16 ^{\circ} $ per minute when using magnetometer-assisted sensor fusion.
+An experimental mean variance in different direction are shown in Table. \ref{tab:drift_coeff}.
 It's obvious that the variance is very small therefore is reasonable to use a common base for different 9-axis IMUs.
 The greatest variance happens when the z-axis is perpendicular to the gravity direction.